linka-cloud/k8s-dns-manager/README.md

 ## Overview

 The DNS Operator allows managing DNS record directly from within a Kubernetes cluster by defining a new resource: DNSRecord.

+When using an external provider, the DNS Operator will create a DNS record in the provider based on the resource definition.

-This resource is then used the CoreDNS k8s_dns plugin to serve the records stored inside Kubernetes.
+When using the CoreDNS provider, the DNS Operator will configure CoreDNS to serve the DNS record.

 The supported records types are:
 - A